 Most men have never heard this.
 Neither had we.

-Pelvic floor muscle training is recognised in European urology guidance as a conservative option for some men with erectile difficulties.
+- Pelvic floor muscle training is recommended by the European Association of Urology as a first step for men with firmness problems.

-In a trial led by physical therapist Grace Dorey, men who trained the pelvic floor saw real improvement.
-In that study, around 40 percent regained normal function and a further 35 percent improved after supervised training.
+- In a trial led by physical therapist Grace Dorey, around 40 percent of men regained normal function and a further 35 percent improved.

 Think of a bucket.